lf-edge/ekuiper/docs/en_US/operation/restapi/uploads.md

 ## Upload a configuration file

+The API supports to upload a local file or provide the text content of file.
+The upload request will save the file into your `${configPath}/uploads`.
+It will override the existed file of the same name.
+The response is the absolute path of the uploaded file which you can refer in other configurations.

+### Upload by a file

 The API accepts a multipart file upload requests.
 Below is an example html file to upload file to `http://127.0.0.1:9081/config/uploads`.
 In the form data, the file input name must be `uploadFile`.

 ```html